 Your yearning for love will be fulfilled.

-Video of Annabelle reciting the 4 line version of the 七步诗 qi(1)bu(4)shi(1) poem.
 An older brother, Cao Zhi, who was an emperor was jealous of his younger brother’s talents.
 He forced his younger brother to produce a poem in 7 steps or die.
-The younger brother, Cao Pi, produced this poem in 7 steps.
+The younger brother, Cao Pi, created this poem in 7 steps.

 《 七 步 詩 》 曹 植